DeriOne-Protocol/derione-v1/README.md

 Last December, I found that the put option in Opyn was much cheaper than the one in Hegic.
 In Opyn, it cost about **$2.5** to buy a 1 ETH put option with the strike price of $360(expiry is about 24days.)
 Whereas, in Hegic, it cost about **$57** to buy a 1 ETH put option with the strike price of $360(expiry is 21 days.)

 There are more than ten options protocols as of today.
 Since each protocol could have different liquidity, a unique pricing formula, and a source of volatility, it'd be useful to get the best option(s) across options protocols both for traders and developers.
-On top of these protocols, we will aggregate options from the secondary market like H2M as well.
+On top of these protocols, we will aggregate options from the secondary market as well(e.g. Hegic, Siren. etc...).

 # What This Contract Does